Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 Open for review
 ## FeedBack

+- Recommend you add labels for what a given LED represents when illuminated.
+- Add labels for which Power LED represents which Voltage rail
+- Recommend Labels for which pins on a SPI/RS232/Power lead go to which rail.

 ## General Changes in rev2
 - [x] Move `TLC_BLANK` to PWM capable pin (PB13 for timer 1, channel 1)
 - [x] Disconnected current sense potentiometer from 3V3 rail